voxel51/fiftyone/docs/source/user_guide/dataset_zoo/datasets.rst

 .. note::

+    We've collaborated with the
-    We partnered with the `COCO team <https://cocodataset.org/#download>`_ to make FiftyOne the recommended tool for downloading, visualizing, and evaluating on the COCO dataset!
+    `COCO team <https://cocodataset.org/#download>`_ to make FiftyOne the recommended tool for downloading, visualizing, and evaluating on the COCO dataset!

-    Check out :ref:`this guide <coco-integration>` for more details on using FiftyOne to work with COCO.
+    Check out :ref:`this guide <coco>` for more details on using FiftyOne to work with COCO.

-Notes:
+**Notes**

 -   COCO defines 91 classes but the data only uses 80 classes
 -   Some images from the train and validation sets don't have annotations